 For the Mashed Potatoes

-- 2 Pounds Russet Potatoes - peeled - cut into small cubes
+- 2 Pounds Russet Potatoes, peeled and cut into small cubes

 - 2/3 Cups Plant-based Milk